How to Prepare Your Mind & Body for a Major Sporting Event [Infographic]

 5 min read

 Last Modified 22 July 2022 First Added 21 April 2015

-‘Fail to prepare, prepare to fail’ as the old adage goes, and that couldn’t be more true than in the case of a major sporting event.
-It’s not only your body, but also your mind that needs to prepare for sport.
+‘Fail to prepare, prepare to fail’ as the old saying goes, and that couldn’t be more true than in the case of a major sporting event.
+It’s not only your body but also your mind that needs to prepare for the sport.